dogerber/universal_reminder/Readme.md

 ## Known issues

-The screen becomes grainy after some time.
+- The screen becomes grainy after some time.
 I don't know what is causing this.
+- sometimes shaking the device resets the counter to 1 instead of 0.

 ## Resources